LaunchCodeEducation/web-fundamentals/assignments/web-caesar/README.md

 Your environment may be located in a different, global location if you installed Miniconda for all users of your computer.
 </aside>

-Now activate the environment and install Flask.
+Now **activate the environment** and install Flask.
+If you don't activate the environment before installing Flask, when you go to run your program you will get the error: `ModuleNotFoundError: No module named ‘flask’`.

 ```nohighlight
 $ source activate flask-env